xuexue/selenium_quiz/example_quiz.md

 * Solution
   => SMCR models the major components involved in the process of communication.
 You might want to start by completing the reading on the SMCR model of ommunication.

-E. Provide an example (not in the readings) of where the medium affects how the message is perceived.

 MC.
 What is an example of the purpose of structure?
 *
 * So that the document appears professional.